-- For side discharge mower decks, do not operate with the grass deflector shield removed.
+- 16. For side discharge mower decks, do not operate with the grass deflector shield removed.
 Keep the deflector in the lowest possible position. - 17.
-When using the tilt-up deck, observe the fol- lowing: - a.
+When using the tilt-up deck, observe the following: - a.
 Do not move tractor with deck in tilt-up position. - b.
-Never tilt body forward with deck in tilt-up position. - 18.
-In case of a clogged or plugged mower deck: - Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - LOOK to make sure blade drive shaft movement has stopped before trying to unclog the system. - c.
-Disconnect the spark plug wires. - Never place hands under the deck use a stick or similar tool to remove clogged material.
+Never tilt body forward with deck in tilt-up position.

-- 19. If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
-To prevent accidental starting, disconnect the spark plug wires.
+- 18. In case of a clogged or plugged mower deck: - a.
+Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
+LOOK to make sure blade drive shaft movement has stopped before trying to unclog the system. - c.
+Never place hands under the deck use a stick or similar tool to remove clogged material. - 19.
+If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
 Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 20.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
 These areas may be hot enough to cause serious burns. - 21.
+Never remove the radiator pressure cap when the engine is hot (hot water may spray and cause burns). - 22.
+Do not use ether or any starting fluid to assist starting the engine in cold weather. - 23.
 When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key.